Memory timings

 What determines absolute latency (and thus system performance) is determined by both the timings and the memory clock frequency.
-When translating memory timings into actual latency, it is important to note that timings are in units of clock cycles, which for double data rate memory is half the speed of the commonly quoted transfer rate.
+When translating memory timings into actual latency, timings are in units of clock cycles, which for double data rate memory is half the speed of the commonly quoted transfer rate.
 Without knowing the clock frequency it is impossible to state if one set of timings is "faster" than another.